anumodshreya/product-table-assignment/README.md

 # OR
 yarn dev

-The application typically opens at http://localhost:5173/.
+The application should then open in your browser, typically at http://localhost:5173/.

 Mock API (productService.js) 📡
-The project uses a mock API service (src/api/productService.js) to simulate data operations:
+This project uses an in-memory mock API to simulate backend interactions.
+The src/api/productService.js file:

 Fetches initial product data from https://dummyjson.com/products.

-Stores data in-memory.
+Manages subsequent data operations (updates, deletions) in memory.

-Implements CRUD operations (getAllProducts, updateProductTitle, updateProductMOQ, deleteProduct) using Promises and setTimeout to mimic asynchronous network requests.
+Simulates network delays using setTimeout for a more realistic user experience.

-Note: Data changes are not persistent across browser refreshes.
+Note: As this is a mock API, any changes made are not persistent and will reset upon page refresh.

 Project Structure 📁
 .